A. Library use on premises

 - The applicant must sign an agreement to abide by all Pierce Library regulations and policies, and to accept responsibility for all materials borrowed with the card.
 Failure to abide by library regulations and policies may result in the loss of library privileges and forfeiture of the Town Patron borrower's card.

 - The applicant must pay $10 per year (high school students excluded).
-Note that high school students under the age of 18 also need a signed yellow permission card.
+Note that high school students under the age of 18 must have parent/guardian authorization.

 C. Interlibrary loan, Summit requests and off campus access